 If you would benefit from interacting with other students to learn and practice new ways of coping, thinking and engaging.
 Group counseling is an ideal fit for many students and may be for you.
 You’ll join 6–10 other Jaguars and trained facilitators to address a specific area of concern.
-Groups are offered on a number of topics throughout the semester, often focusing on communication and social skills, depression, anxiety, or stress management.
+Groups are offered on a number of topics throughout the semester, often focusing on coping strategies, self-care, communication and social skills, and managing depression, anxiety, and or stress.
 Group sessions typically last 60–90 minutes and are free of charge.
 Groups are offered in both telehealth and in-person formats.
 The availability of in-person services will be based on the public health situation.

 If you are also using CAPS’ individual counseling services, let your counselor know if you are interested in a group.
 They will offer their recommendations and may schedule a pre-group meeting with the group leader.